-Each clinical Specialty will have a named Speciality Clinical Audit Lead, nominated by the Service Lead.
 The key tasks of the speciality audit leads are:

-- To ensure that their services have comprehensive and effective Clinical Audit plans in place. - To report progress of all Clinical Audits within their area against agreed timescales/standards. - To monitor the quality and consistency of final audit submissions and action plans. - To ensure that Clinical Audits are discussed and results presented at regular meetings for the Division / Specialty.
-This could be at a dedicated Clinical Audit meeting or part of a wider meeting, such as clinical governance forums. - To facilitate, along with the Clinical Audit Sponsors, feedback, discussion, implementation of change and service developments/improvements (through business plans and the link to Divisional risk registers) as and when the need is identified via Clinical Audit reports. - To attend at least 3 ICAG meetings per year, or send representation to the meetings if unable to attend
+- To ensure that their services have comprehensive and effective Clinical Audit plans in place. - To approve registered audits in AMaT on behalf of their specialty. - To report progress of all Clinical Audits within their area against agreed timescales/standards. - To monitor the quality and consistency of final audit submissions and action plans. - To ensure that Clinical Audits are discussed and results presented at regular meetings for the Division / Specialty.
+This could be at a dedicated Clinical Audit meeting or part of a wider meeting, such as clinical governance forums. - To facilitate, along with the Clinical Audit Sponsors, feedback, discussion, implementation of change and service developments/improvements (through business plans and the link to Divisional risk registers) as and when the need is identified via Clinical Audit reports. - To attend at least 1 ICAG meeting per year or send representation to the meetings if unable to attend